-where $N$ is the number of planets in the system and the matrix $A$ depends on the masses and semi-major axes of the planets and the mass of the star as given, for example, by Murray and Dermott (2000)\cite{MurrayDermott}.
-Additional precession effects due to General Relativity, oblateness of the primary, etc., can be accommodated by incorporation in $A_{11}$, $A_{22}$, etc.
+where $N$ is the number of planets in the system and the matrix $A$ depends on the masses and semi-major axes of the planets and the mass of the star as given, for example, by \citet{MurrayDermott}.
+Additional precession effects due to General Relativity (included in the calculations for this paper), oblateness of the primary, etc., can be accommodated by incorporation in $A_{11}$, $A_{22}$, etc.

 As standard first-order linear differential equations, the solution of Eqns.~\ref{kdot} and \ref{hdot} is a sum of eigenmodes: